Create a Website Account - Manage notification subscriptions, save form progress and more.

 NEVADA DEPT. OF MOTOR VEHICLES 973 West Williams Ave.
 Fallon, NV 89406 (775) 423-2797 or (800) 368-7828 Nevada Department of Motor Vehicles

-The Parks and Recreation office handles the renting of the facilities.
-You can rent either arena, our Multi-Purpose or Dry Gulch building and/or the covered pavilion to host any event you can think of.
+The Parks and Recreation Office handles the renting of the facilities.
+You can rent the arenas, the Barrel House or Dry Gulch building and/or the covered pavilion to host an event.
 Contact the Parks and Recreation office at (775) 423-7733 for pricing and availability.

 The completed declaration provides most of the information needed to determine the taxable value of the business personal property.
 All personal property used for the business should be listed completely and accurately.
 The cost and year of acquisition should be listed on the declaration.
 The cost is defined as the purchase price of the item, including any applicable shipping and installation charges.
 The year of purchase or acquisition is needed so that the value of the property can be reduced by any applicable depreciation.
 The depreciation factors are based on expected life schedules prescribed by the Nevada Tax Commission through the Personal Property Manual.